oneal2000/Wikiformer/README.md

-$ WST = <D, R>$, where $D$ is a finite set containing $n$ nodes, and $R$ is the root node of $ WST$.
+$WST = <D, R>$, where $D$ is a finite set containing $n$ nodes, and $R$ is the root node of $ WST$.
 Each node in $D$ consists of two parts: the subtitle and its corresponding content.
 The root node $R$ contains the main title and the abstract of this article.
 Starting from the root node $R$, recursively take all the corresponding lower-level sections as its child nodes until every section in this article is added to the $WST$.